 Discuss treatment options with your doctor.
 It may be recommended that you do one or more of the following:

 People with major depression often respond well to antidepressants.
-Before taking an antidepressant drug, a doctor will consider all aspects of the patient's health and prescribe the drug least likely to cause any serious side effects.
-Low doses are initially prescribed to allow the body to adjust to the medicine.
+Before taking an antidepressant drug, a doctor will consider all aspects of the the person's health and prescribe the drug least likely to cause any serious side effects.
+Low doses are initially prescribed to allow the body to adjust to the medication.
 In older adults, it may take many weeks for a drug to produce noticeable results.

 There are many different approaches to therapy.
 Often therapy with older people is problem-oriented, focusing on helping people deal with immediate issues, such as the loss of a loved one, a change in residence, or retirement.
 Other approaches can focus on making behavioral changes, such as learning to adopt new views on life or restructuring daily activities.
 Family therapy may also be helpful in assisting older people and their children when dealing with unrealistic expectations, guilt, and unresolved issues.
 Other types of therapy that may be beneficial in older adults include: